 This process can take three to seven months; however, there is an expediting process available at an extra fee that can minimize the time to 15 business days.
-Speak to an immigration lawyer Los Angeles, as he or she will be more familiar with the expediting process.
+Speak to an immigration lawyer Pasadena, as he or she will be more familiar with the expediting process.

 How Long Will the I-485 (Green Card Application) Process Take?